aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-image-rendering/_index.md

 ## **Antialiasing with Lines and Curves**
 To draw lines and curves with antialiasing in C#, the following steps can be used.

-1. Create an object Bitmap class
+1. Create an object of the Bitmap class
 1. Initialize the Graphics object from the bitmap
 1. Set the smoothing mode to Antialiasing
-1. Create the desired line, curve or other objects
+1. Create the desired line, curve or other object
 1. Save the output to any desired output image format

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-Rendering-Antialiasing-Antialiasing.cs" >}}